jesus-vc/improvly/README.md

 TL;DR: Cross-platform mobile app (Android & iOS) that uses LLMs, LMMs, and Retrieval-Augmented Generation (RAG) to turn everyday observations into funny, creative comedy material.

-Become funnier in real life, more charming in conversation, and more confident in the moments that matter most.
+Become funnier in real life, more charming in conversation, and more confident in the moments that matter most!

 ## 🚧 Current Development Phase (June - July 2026)